 Sugarman Award, Enrico Fermi Institute, Univ. of Chicago 1994

 Assistant Professor, Carnegie Mellon University, 1999–2004

 My research field is high-energy particle physics.
 I am interested in "flavor physics" as well as other topics.
 Flavor physics is the study of the decays and other properties of the different types (or flavors) of quarks.
 The weak interaction, which is responsible for these decays, has several unique features, including the violation of discrete symmetries such as parity (mirror reflection) and CP (combined parity and matter-antimatter inversion).
 In addition, it is the only force which results in a change of particle type upon emission of one of its force carriers, the W boson.
 As such, it is responsible for all fundamental decays.

 My interest in flavor physics stems from my Ph.D. research measuring CP violation and performing tests of CPT symmetry (CP plus reversal of time flow) in the neutral K meson system, involving weak interactions of strange quarks.
-Since 1995, I have been a member of the CLEO collaboration, which also used electron-positron collisions to study bottom and charm quarks.
-Data-taking finished in 2008, and while final results are still being extracted, my focus is now shifting toward extending key CLEO results at BESIII.
+In 1995, I joined the CLEO collaboration as a postdoc; CLEO used electron-positron collisions to study bottom and charm quarks.
+When data-taking finished in 2008, I shifted my my focus to BESIII.

-In addition to physics analysis, other interests include calibration of wire drift chambers (both for tracking and for dE/dx particle identification), and work on other software infrastructure, particularly "D Tagging" tools.
-I also served as CLEO's co-spokesperson from 2005-7, and earlier as CLEO Analysis Coordinator.
+In addition to physics analysis, other interests include calibration of wire drift chambers (both for tracking and for dE/dx particle identification), and work on other software infrastructure, such as "D Tagging" tools and charm decay simulation.
+I also served as CLEO's elected co-spokesperson from 2005-2007, and earlier as CLEO Analysis Coordinator.